Shimokō Site: Overview

 The Shimokō ruins are located on Sado island, at the tip of a tongue-shaped plateau protruding from the Kosado Mountains into the Kuninaka Plain.
 An archaeological excavation in 1975 confirmed that the site was a compound protected by two concentric moats, containing the foundations for at least two buildings with foundation pillars set directly into the ground.
 The outer moat has a width of 1.4 meters and is 36 meters long in the north and south, and 32 meters long in the east and west.
-The inner moat is a narrow groove with a with of only 0.2 to 0.7 meters.
+The inner moat is a narrow groove with a width of only 0.2 to 0.7 meters.
 The site contained a large number of shards of Sue ware pottery and roof tiles, along with everyday items such as cups, which have been dated to the 9th century.

 Although the details of the ruins is unknown, the location of the site corresponds to a site labelled kokufu in a 17th-century document, and it is also located near the ruins of the Sado Kokubun-ji.

 The site is located about 30 minutes by car from Ryōtsu Port.